oleiade/Elevator/doc/source/guide.rst

     max_cache_size = 1024

     # Specify the path for the unix socket that will be used to listen for
-    # incoming connections.
-There is no default, so Elevator will not listen
-    # on a unix socket when not specified.
-    #
+    # incoming connections when Elevator is set to use an ipc socket.
     # unixsocket = /tmp/elevator.sock

 .. _clients: